 Living a vegan lifestyle is more than just eating differently.
 It’s a greater commitment all life, no matter what form it takes.
 And this means that you need to take stock of the things you wear just as much as you do the things you eat.

 Not only is traditional leather unethical from a vegan standpoint, but cow leather production is also incredibly harmful to the environment.
 And polymer coatings rely on unsustainable fossil fuels.
 This is what has made plant-based leather such a revolution in the vegan fashion industry.

 In recent years, several major companies have developed faux leather that uses a variety of cruelty-free ingredients such as pineapple leaves and coconut waste.
 These have major advantages over traditional leather and polymer-based solutions.
 Finally, there are options that are environmentally friendly and ethically sourced as well as fashion-forward.

 So, what are the vegan shoe brands available to you?
 Let’s take a look at a few of the major players.

-Cruelty Free Shoes for Men and Women in 2020
+Vegan Shoes for Men and Women in 2021

 1. NO SAINTS